George Fenneman: Radio

 In 1941, Fenneman was hired by KSFO (AM) radio for $35 per week.
 He immediately found himself hosting the show Lunch at the Top of the Mark.
 The 22-year-old Fenneman's first interview that day was the actor Boris Karloff.
 In 1942, Fenneman took a job as a radio announcer and actor at KGO (AM), increasing his salary to $55 per week.
 His first acting role on the station was the early California bandit Joaquin Murrieta in the production Golden Days.

 Returning to broadcasting in 1946 following World War II, he moved to Los Angeles.
 "I figured if you're going to be in this business, you've got to be in southern California".
 In 1948, the George Fenneman Show was heard weekdays at 4:00 p.m. on KECA (AM) radio in Los Angeles.
 Fenneman was reported to be "one of the better radio voices".
 In 1948, Fenneman was an announcer for the Abbott and Costello radio show.
 He became the announcer on the Coca-Cola Victory Parade of Spotlight Bands, heard on over 168 radio stations on the NBC Blue Network.

 You Bet Your Life

 Fenneman is best remembered as the announcer and good-natured sidekick for Groucho Marx's comedy/quiz show You Bet Your Life.
 He won the audition as the radio show's announcer in 1947.
 Fenneman stayed with the show when it moved to television in 1950, on NBC where it remained for 11 years.
 Fenneman was known as "Groucho Marx's man Friday, who helps him on Wednesdays (on radio) and Thursdays (on TV)".

 Fenneman's mellifluous voice, clean-cut good looks, and gentlemanly manner provided the ideal foil for Marx's zany antics and bawdy ad libs.
-In 1975, episodes of the show were rebroadcast as The Best of Groucho, the first television game show to be rerun in syndication.